nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Caution:**

-- If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+- If your changes to the data file makes its format invalid, DocTrack will discard all data and start with an empty data file at the next run.
+Hence, it is recommended that you have a backup of the file before editing it.<br>
-- Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+- Furthermore, certain edits can cause DocTrack to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Therefore, you should edit the data file only if you are confident that you can update it correctly.
 </box>

 <br>